 Design Considerations

-Information that will help you design and plan the implementation of Nomad in your organization.
+Information that will help you design and plan the implementation of 1E Content Distribution in your organization.

 This page is part of the design phase of implementation.

-The architecture for Nomad.
-This describes the customer-facing components and how they connect to provide the functionality in Nomad.
+You should review the architecture for 1E Content Distribution.
+This describes the customer-facing components and how they connect to provide the functionality in 1E Content Distribution.
+Refer to Content Distribution architecture.

 Infrastructure dependencies